schopra6/TopicModelling_wikidata/README.md

-# TopicModelling_wikidata
+## UE 803: Data Science
-## clustering and Classifying Articles based on Text and knowledge-base information
+# Project: Clustering and Classifying Articles based on Text and knowledge-base information

-Clustering (8 points)
-The goal of this exercise is to use the collected data (text and wikidata descriptions) to automatically cluster the Wikipedia documents first, using 16 clusters and second, experimenting with different numbers of clusters.
-Your code should include the following functions:
-• a function to train a clustering algorithm on some data using N clusters
-• a function to compute both intrinsic (Silhouette coefficient) and extrinsic (homogeneity, completeness, v-measure, adjusted Rand index) evaluation scores for clustering results.
-• a function to visualise those metrics values for values of N ranging from 2 to 16.
+## About this project
+In this project, we need to collect information about articles belonging to different categories (such as airports, artists, politicians, sportspeople, etc).
+Based on this information, we will try to automatically cluster and classify these articles into the correct categories.
+The source of information we are using are:
+* Wikipedia Online Encyclopedia
+* Wikidata knowledge base

 ## Installation
 Note: Following code has been implemented in Python3